yxuansu/OpenAlpaca/README.md

 # Future Plans:

-The current OpenAlpaca_V1 (7B) model is trained on the previewed version of OpenLLaMA (7B).
+The current OpenAlpaca_V1 (7B) model is fine-tuned on the previewed version of OpenLLaMA (7B).
+The previewed version of OpenLLaMA (7B) is only trained with 200 billion tokens and we expect the performance of the base OpenLLaMA (7B) model to improve as the training continues.